terranexum/OpenQuantum/README.md

 1) Wave-particle duality from quantum mechanics: particles such as electrons and photons can exhibit both wave-like and particle-like behavior depending on the type of experiment being performed.
 In certain experiments, these particles can exist in multiple states simultaneously, just like qubits in a quantum computer.

 2) Superposition from classical physics: waves can also exhibit superposition, where multiple waves can coexist and interfere with each other.
 For example, when two sound waves of different frequencies interact, they can create a new wave that exhibits the characteristics of both original waves.

+## Analogues to Quantum Entanglement

+Entanglement occurs when the quantum states of two or more qubits become correlated in such a way that the state of one qubit is dependent on the state of the other qubit, even when they are far apart.
+This is called a nonlocal correlation, not explainable by any classical physics mechanisms.

+To entangle two qubits, first they must be in a superposition of states.
+Entanglement then results in their individual states becoming correlated, so that if the state of one qubit was measured, the state of the other qubit will be known with a certain probability.
+Either qubit's state is not possible to know until it is measured, and once measured, this will affect the state of the other qubit, regardless of distance.

+This correlation can be measured by performing a joint measurement of the entangled qubits.
+This measurement can reveal the degree of correlation between the qubits, and can provide information about the state of one qubit based on the state of the other qubit.
+However, because the state of each qubit is not determined until it is measured, the results of these measurements are probabilistic.

+Entanglement plays a key role in quantum computing, as it allows multiple qubits to work together to perform computations that are impossible to perform with classical bits.